Nicholas Charles Arbuthnott1

 Hugh James Arbuthnott was born on 27 December 1936.1 He is the son of Commander James Gordon Arbuthnott and Margaret Georgina Hyde.1 He married Vanessa Rose Dyer, daughter of Edward Dyer, on 29 May 1964.1

-Hugh James Arbuthnott was educated at Ampleforth College, Ampleforth, Yorkshire, England.1 He was educated at New College, Oxford University, Oxford, Oxfordshire, England.1 He gained the rank of 2nd Lieutenant in the service of the Black Watch.1 He was in the Foreign Service between 1960 and 1996.1 He wrote the book Common Man's Guide to the Common Market, published 1979, (editor, with G. Edwards).1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1984.1 He held the office of Ambassador to Romania between 1986 and 1989.1 He held the office of Ambassador to Portugal between 1989 and 1993.1 He held the office of Ambassador to Denmark between 1993 and 1996.1 He lived in 1999 at 65 Winchendon Road, London, England.1
+He was educated at Ampleforth College, Ampleforth, Yorkshire, EnglandG.1 He was educated at New College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He gained the rank of 2nd Lieutenant in the Black Watch.1 He was in the Foreign Service between 1960 and 1996.1 He wrote the book Common Man's Guide to the Common Market, published 1979, (editor, with G. Edwards.)1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1984.1 He held the office of Ambassador to Romania between 1986 and 1989.1 He held the office of Ambassador to Portugal between 1989 and 1993.1 He held the office of Ambassador to Denmark between 1993 and 1996.1 He lived in 1999 at 65 Winchendon Road, London, EnglandG.1

 Children of Hugh James Arbuthnott and Vanessa Rose Dyer